 Andy Pepper started at Newschannel 3 in 2007.
-After spending nearly 8 years as a reporter/weekend anchor, he was promoted to Sports Director in January of 2015.
+After spending nearly eight years as a reporter and weekend anchor, he was promoted to sports director in January 2015.

-Andy then spent 3 years as a Sports reporter at WBRZ in Baton Rouge, Louisiana.
+Andy then spent three years as a sports reporter at WBRZ in Baton Rouge, Louisiana.
 Despite his best efforts, he didn’t love eating crawfish.
-He did however love N’awlins, Mardi Gras and “learning just how insane SEC football fans are.”
-He said respectfully.
+However, he did love N’awlins, Mardi Gras and “learning just how insane SEC football fans are," he said respectfully.

-The Rome N.Y. native is married to Portage Northern grad and former WMU tennis player Melanie Remynse.
-The couple have a daughter, Genevieve, and a son Killian.
-Says Andy, “there is absolutely nothing better than being a Dad”.
+The Rome, New York, native is married to Portage Northern graduate and former Western Michigan University tennis player Melanie Remynse.
+They have three children, Genevieve, Killian and Declan.
+Says Andy, “there is nothing better in the world than being a Dad."

 Contact Andy at email@example.com.